Supervision of LCSW Applicants

 Board Review and Approval of Plan

 All completed plans are reviewed by a Board member.
 Plans can be approved without a Board meeting.
 If the Board member has any concerns about the plan, it may be held until the Board can discuss it at a quarterly Board meeting.
-Incomplete plans will not be reviewed and the Board will send an email requesting the missing information.
+Incomplete plans will not be reviewed and the Board Office will send an email requesting the missing information.
 You must have already graduated with your MSW degree before you can earn clinical social work hours.
-However, you may submit the plan to be reviewed before you graduate.

 Upon review by the Board, you will receive an email or letter notifying you of the Board’s decision regarding your plan.
-If your plan is approved, a letter of approval will be sent by email or mail to you and your supervisor.
+If your plan is approved, a letter of approval will be sent by email to you.
 If your plan is denied, you will need to submit a new plan to be reviewed.
-If the Board requests additional information, please submit it at your earliest convenience.
+If the Board requests additional information, please submit it as soon as possible to prevent delays with your plan.

 The beginning date for approved supervision plans is the date the plan is received by the Board office.
 Supervision hours earned before that date will not count.

 Past supervision hours will now be accepted if the requirements for clinical supervision are equal or more stringent than what the Board requires.
 The Board will now accept supervision hours even if the hours were completed prior to a plan being submitted in North Dakota.
 This does include hours earned in other states.
-You should submit verification showing how many hours you already completed.
+You should submit verification showing how many hours you already completed along with a copy of your supervision plan in the other state, if applicable.
 Verification may be a copy of a completion form from the other state board.
 If you previously completed hours in Minnesota, you should submit a copy of the Supervised Practice Report.
+To have your past hours reviewed, you must submit a supervision plan.
+The Board cannot review anything without an application.

 Changes to Plan

-If you have any employer or job position changes during the course of your plan, you will need to submit a new plan with a new job description and copy of your supervisor’s license.
+If you have any employer or job position changes during the course of your plan, you will need to submit a new plan with a new job description, letter of diagnosing and copy of your supervisor’s license.

 If your supervisor changes or a supervisor is added during the course of your plan, please complete a new supervision plan form and a copy of the license for the new supervisor.
 You do not need to send another job description.
 An email or letter will be sent to you and your new supervisor after reviewing the change.